urbit/docs/docs/hoon/syntax.md

 Hoon does not enforce any rule on symbols, except that capitals are not allowed (use kebab-case).
-However, a lot of system code is written in using "lapidary" conventions that need explanation.
+However, a lot of system code is written using "lapidary" conventions that need explanation.

 Naming things is one of the hard problems in CS.
 Dodging this problem is one of the reasons mathematicians use Greek letters,